A uniform quantitative Manin-Mumford theorem for curves over function fields: Proof of Theorems and

 \section{Proof of Theorems \ref{mainthm} and \ref{thm_bogomolov}}

 In this section we prove Theorems \ref{mainthm} and \ref{thm_bogomolov}.
 We use the same notation as in the theorems.
 By the semistable reduction theorem there exists a finite field extension $K'$ of $K$ such that $X_{K'}=X\otimes_K K'$ has semistable reduction over the normalization $B'$ of $B$ in $K'$.
 As $X_{K'}(\overline{K})= X(\overline{K})$, we may assume that $X$ has semistable reduction over $B$.
+Note that the base change to $X_{K'}$ does not change the statement of Theorem \ref{thm_bogomolov} as it modifies the values of $h_{\operatorname{NT}}$ and $\omega_a^2$ by the same factor $[K':K]$.
+(Note also that the computation of $\omega_a^2$ as described in Section \ref{sec_admissible} makes sense regardless of whether $X$ has semistable reduction over $K$.)
 We write $\pi\colon \mathcal{X}\to B$ for the minimal regular model of $X$ over $B$.